LokiNaik/java-interview/Questions/Java Interview questions/answers.md

 - The `static` keyword is a non-access modifier; you can use `static` for methods, variables, blocks, and nested classes.
 - Static methods can be overloaded but not overridden.
 We can have multiple methods with different parameters.
 - Static variables are essentially global variables.
+- Loaded during the compile time, no modifications of method is possible hence they are not over ridden.

 ### <a name="question3"></a> 3.
 Static Methods and Overloading